BaichengDanny/BaichengDanny.github.io/index.md

 Hi!
 This is **Baicheng Chen (Danny, 陈柏成)**.

-I am a sophomore majoring in **CSE** at the School of Data Science, The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen).
+I am a sophomore majoring in **Computer Science and Engineering** (CSE) at the School of Data Science, The Chinese University of Hong Kong, Shenzhen (CUHK-Shenzhen).
 In our university, I'm also a student at Minerva College (厚含书院).
 Furthermore, I'm a video Editor and Colorist working in the Student Union currently (You can follow the [Bilibili account of the Student Union🔗](https://space.bilibili.com/508002687) to watch our works).

-I have learned several programming languages like C++, Java, Python and Go, familiar with lots of commonly used Python libraries such as numpy, pandas, matplotlib and sklearn.
+I have learned several programming languages like C++, Java, Python and Go, familiar with lots of commonly used Python libraries for machine learning, deep learning and data analysis such as pytorch, numpy, pandas, matplotlib and sklearn.
 I also mastered the grammar of LaTex and Markdown.
 Moreover, in middle school, I used to attend NOIP programming contests and learned many Algorithms.
 The experience also triggers my interest in computer science and algorithms.

 My hobbies include many fields.
 Except for computer science and research, I like literature, music (singing and piano) and swimming.
 I'm interested in reading and thinking, empathizing with the characters in the book, and writing thoughts and experiences of me.

 If you are interested in any aspect of me, would like to chat with me further, please email me at *baichengchen[at]link[dot]cuhk[dot]edu[dot]cn*.
 I'm looking for like-minded people!

 ## Academic Background

-**<font color='red'>[Highlight]</font> I am trying to apply to be a Research Assistant now!**<br>**GPA: 3.733 (The Freshman Year CGPA) & GPA: 4.0 (Berkeley Summer Session)<br>=> GPA Transcript [[CUHKSZ](https://baichengdanny.github.io/file/SSR_TSRPT.pdf)] [[UCB](https://baichengdanny.github.io/file/TESN0K8I.pdf)]**
+**<font color='red'>[Highlight]</font> I'm now working at SCLBD as a research assistant!**<br>**GPA: 3.733 (The Freshman Year CGPA) & GPA: 4.0 (Berkeley Summer Session)<br>=> GPA Transcript [[CUHKSZ](https://baichengdanny.github.io/file/SSR_TSRPT.pdf)] [[UCB](https://baichengdanny.github.io/file/TESN0K8I.pdf)]**

 - **Sep 2023 - Now:** The Chinese University of Hong Kong, Shenzhen
-- **June 2024 - Aug 2024:** University of California, Berkeley Summer Session
+- **June 2024 - Aug 2024:** University of California, Berkeley (Summer Session)
 - **Sep 2020 - June 2023:** Qingdao NO. 9 High School

 <br>